-The proposed project would shade portions of nearby streets, sidewalks, and private properties in the project vicinity at different times of day throughout the year.
-Shadows on streets and sidewalks would be transitory in nature, would not exceed levels commonly expected in urban areas, and would be considered a less-than-significant impact under CEQA.
-Although occupants of nearby properties may regard the increase in shadow as undesirable, the limited increase in shading of private properties as a result of the proposed project would not be considered a significant impact under CEQA.
+The proposed project would increase the height of the existing structure; however, the building would be less than 40-feet and set back from the frontage of Harrison Street, and therefore not substantially increase shade portions of nearby streets, sidewalks, or private properties in the project vicinity.
+Shadows on streets and sidewalks would be transitory in nature, would not exceed levels commonly expected in urban areas, and would be considered a less-than-significant impact.
+Although occupants of nearby properties may regard the increase in shadow as undesirable, the limited increase in shading of private properties as a result of the proposed project would not be considered a significant.